NateEag/nateeag.com/pages/gamer/index.md

 I suppose my best bet overall is to build a Nix or guix machine that can play the things I care about and keep backups of the data somewhere really safe - Amazon Glacier, for instance.

+Bigger picture, there are a few games I genuinely think are worth playing from an aesthetic perspective.

+What are those?

+- Passage
+- Portal
+- Super Hexagon
+- Mirror's Edge
+- Myth / Myth II
+- Oni?